bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-02-05-newsletter.md

-    But what if we also asked the spender to provide a copy of the ownership information in their transaction along with a cryptographic proof that the the information is actually in the UTXO set?
+    But what if we also asked the spender to provide a copy of the ownership information in their transaction along with a cryptographic proof that the information is actually in the UTXO set?
 In that case, we wouldn't need to store the whole set, we'd only need to store a commitment to a set we knew was accurate and that could be referenced by accurate proofs.
 RSA accumulators are